asherbhs/asherbhs.github.io/apl-book/_sources/trees/relating-depth-and-parent-vectors.md

 p[p[p[5]]]    ⍝ depth = 2 since p[p[5]] is a root
 ```

-Since we're traversing the tree until the parent does not change, `⍣≡` is be very helpful.
+Since we're traversing the tree until the parent does not change, we can automate this repetition with `⍣≡` to find the depth of any particular node.

 ```{code-cell}
 depth←0           ⍝ seed value